Skip to main content

 • Location: Carretera a Los Cabos KM59, El Trampuchete, El Pescadero, B.C.S.

-• Hours: Not confirmed , contact venue directly before visiting
+• Hours: Not confirmed, contact venue directly before visiting

 • Takeout: Verify availability with the kitchen; on-site dining recommended for the full experience

-• Getting there: Driveable from Todos Santos (short) or Los Cabos (approx. 1 hour depending on start point) , no public transport to this address
+• Getting there: Driveable from Todos Santos (short) or Los Cabos (approx. 1 hour depending on start point), no public transport to this address

 Explore More in El Pescadero and Baja

 If Cocina de Campo is your anchor for the area, use it as the starting point for a broader Baja itinerary.
-Our full El Pescadero restaurants guide covers the wider dining picture in the region, and our El Pescadero hotels guide will help you place your accommodation relative to the restaurant.
+Our full El Pescadero restaurants guide covers the wider dining picture in the region, our El Pescadero hotels guide will help you place your accommodation relative to the restaurant.
 For drinks before or after, check our El Pescadero bars guide.

-For comparable Michelin-level farm-to-table experiences elsewhere in Mexico, Animalón in Valle de Guadalupe and Olivea Farm to Table in Ensenada are the strongest regional analogues , both lean into agricultural sourcing with a similar ethos, though at different price points and settings.
+For comparable Michelin-level farm-to-table experiences elsewhere in Mexico, Animalón in Valle de Guadalupe and Olivea Farm to Table in Ensenada are the strongest regional analogues, both lean into agricultural sourcing with a similar ethos, though at different price points and settings.
 Further afield, Lunario in El Porvenir represents the wine-country farm dining format in a Baja California Norte context worth comparing.
 If you are building a broader Mexico dining trip around Michelin-recognised venues, Levadura de Olla in Oaxaca, Alcalde in Guadalajara, and KOLI Cocina de Origen in Monterrey all sit within the same award tier and offer useful reference points for quality and value comparison.
 For the Yucatan and Caribbean coast equivalent of the farm-rooted contemporary format, Arca in Tulum and HA' in Playa del Carmen are the closest comparisons.
 Our El Pescadero experiences guide and wineries guide round out the local picture if you are planning more than a single meal.

 Frequently Asked Questions